videre-project/MTGOSDK/README.md

 ### Does using this SDK modify the MTGO client?

-No, this SDK does not modify the contents or behavior of the MTGO client.
-Specifically, no code is ever modified or altered to read or manage the state of the client.
-Instead, the SDK manages state changes through reflecting public APIs bound to MTGO's UI (i.e. viewmodels and controllers) to avoid bypassing internal safeguards used by the client.
+No, this SDK does not modify or alter the MTGO client's code or start-up behavior.

-This is enforced through a tightly-integrated type marshalling protocol that only allows public interfaces to be exposed by the runtime.
-The use of these types (from **MTGOSDK.Ref**) caches and validates all interactions through use of the reflection cache managed by the .NET runtime, which cannot be unloaded or modified for the lifetime of the application.
-This ensures that faults in the SDK cannot bypass or affect the client, and vice versa.

-Interactions with the MTGO process are managed through use of the [Microsoft.Diagnostics.Runtime (ClrMD)](https://github.com/microsoft/clrmd) library from Microsoft, which is injected into the MTGO process to inspect client memory.
+Interactions with the MTGO process are managed through use of the [Microsoft.Diagnostics.Runtime (ClrMD)](https://github.com/microsoft/clrmd) library from Microsoft, which is injected into the MTGO process to inspect client memory through the use of snapshots.
 As this library does not support inspecting it's own process, it is isolated into a separate [application domain](https://learn.microsoft.com/en-us/dotnet/framework/app-domains/application-domains) which acts as a process boundary.
-This allows for the SDK to read the state of the MTGO client and manage state changes without altering the client directly.
+This allows for the SDK to read the state of the MTGO client without the ability to modify it's memory.

+State changes are managed by [reflection](https://learn.microsoft.com/en-us/dotnet/framework/reflection-and-codedom/reflection) on public APIs and events bound to MTGO's UI (i.e. viewmodels and controllers).
+This avoids hooking or executing code from MTGO's UI thread which might stall or break the state of the application.
+Instead, the underlying events bound to a UI element are used to propagate an interaction without locking the UI thread.
+These events enforce the same limits and safeguards set for a UI interaction, ensuring that all interactions are handled correctly.

 ### Is this SDK safe to use?

-As this project uses the [Microsoft.Diagnostics.Runtime (ClrMD)](https://github.com/microsoft/clrmd) library to inspect the MTGO client's memory, only COM debugging APIs are used to inspect the runtime.
-All Windows APIs exposed by this SDK are documented and published as part of the **MTGOSDK.Win32** project.
-This protects against access to sensitive objects in memory (such as user credentials, e.g. `SecureString` objects) and ensures that the SDK is only used for legitimate purposes even if compromised.
+As this project uses the [Microsoft.Diagnostics.Runtime (ClrMD)](https://github.com/microsoft/clrmd) library to inspect the MTGO client's memory, only [user-mode COM debugging APIs](https://learn.microsoft.com/en-us/windows-hardware/drivers/debugger/getting-started-with-windbg) are used to inspect the runtime and inform reflection.
+These APIs along with .NET's security model restrict access to sensitive objects in memory (such as user credentials, e.g. `SecureString` objects), ensuring that the SDK is only used for legitimate purposes even if compromised.

+This is enforced through a tightly-integrated type marshalling protocol that only allows public interfaces to be exposed by MTGO.
+The use of these types (from **MTGOSDK.Ref**) eagerly validates and caches type metadata for all interactions (including reflection) managed by the .NET runtime, which cannot be unloaded or modified for the lifetime of the application.
+This ensures that faults in the SDK cannot bypass or affect internal states of the client.

-Additionally, the high-level APIs provided by this SDK helps ensure safety and security in writing applications that interact with MTGO without worrying about the complexity of MTGO's internal workings.
-This SDK is designed to be easy to use and understand, and provide a consistent API for building all shapes and sizes of applications for MTGO.
+Additionally, the high-level APIs provided by this SDK helps ensure safety and security in writing applications by providing simplified abstractions for interacting with the MTGO client.
+By only utilizing public interfaces and events, applications built on top of the SDK are less likely to break between updates or introduce bugs or security vulnerabilities.
+This SDK is designed to be easy to use and understand, and provides a consistent API for building all shapes and sizes of applications for MTGO.

 ### Is this SDK legal to use?

+Yes, however there are important restrictions on how this SDK can be used with the MTGO client.

-Daybreak Games reserves the right to terminate your account without notice or liability (at its sole discretion) upon breach of MTGO's [End User License Agreement (EULA)](https://www.mtgo.com/en/mtgo/eula), the Daybreak Games [Terms of Service](https://www.daybreakgames.com/terms-of-service), or infringement of intellectual property rights (this is not an exhaustive list; refer to **Section 16** of the EULA for more information).
+Daybreak Games reserves the right to terminate your account without notice or liability (at its sole discretion) upon breach of MTGO's [End User License Agreement (EULA)](https://www.mtgo.com/en/mtgo/eula), the Daybreak Games [Terms of Service](https://www.daybreakgames.com/terms-of-service), or infringement of intellectual property rights (refer to **Section 16** of the EULA for more information on termination).

-However, this does not apply for purposes that do not violate the EULA and applicable law (such as copyright or intellectual property laws), or the aforementioned Daybreak Games policies.
+However, this restriction does not apply for purposes that do not violate the EULA and applicable law (such as copyright or intellectual property laws), or the aforementioned Daybreak Games policies.
 This includes such purposes protected under **Section 103** of the Digital Millennium Copyright Act (DMCA) ([17 USC § 1201 (f)](http://www.law.cornell.edu/uscode/text/17/1201)) that do not otherwise infringe upon the rights granted to Daybreak Games (refer to the [Disclaimer](#disclaimer) for more information on protections afforded to this project).

 **This is not legal advice.** Please consult with a legal professional for your specific situation.